 Is It Sold In Stores?

 Currently, You can only purchase the supplement on its official website.
 It does not appear to be sold locally in stores like GNC, Vitamin Shoppe, Kroger, Target, Walgreens, CVS, Rite Aid, Holland & Barrett, or Costco.
-Prostastream may be found on Amazon however when last checked, several companies were offering it.
+Prostastream may be found on Amazon; however, when last checked, several companies were offering it.
 Some companies seen included Vitalina and Ideal Performance.

-If purchasing from Amazon, double-check to see if the ingredients listed are the same as that reviewed here.
+Make sure to double-check to see if the ingredients listed are the same as that reviewed here.
 If not, the results you experience may be different.